 Owen Hindley

-I'm a British-born, Iceland-based digital artist creating work for stage, screens and spaces using code, electronics and sound.
+Hi there!
+I'm a digital artist creating work for stage, screens and spaces using code, electronics and sound.

-I've made and directed VR theatre, interactive music experiences, an enormous game of PONG, a pinata-smashing robot, music videos, a little video game and an ARG for Xbox, amongst other things.
+I've created VR theatre, interactive music experiences, an enormous game of PONG, a pinata-smashing robot, music videos, and video games.

 Here's the story so far :